Donaldson, Keuchel, Braves top Mets 2-1 for 8th win in row

 Keuchel (5-5) allowed four hits in seven innings, striking out seven and walking three.
 Signed by the Braves in June, the 2015 AL Cy Young Award winner exceeded his previous best start this year, when he blanked the Mets for six innings on Aug.
 14.

-Keuchel carved up the Mets with his slider, getting slugger Pete Alonso to strike out twice and ground into a double play.
-On Saturday night, the rookie tied a Mets record with his 41st home run.

-Sean Newcomb pitched a perfect eighth and Melancon closed for his sixth save, including a 5-for-5 performance since being traded from San Francisco to the Braves in late July.
+Sean Newcomb worked a perfect eighth and Melancon closed for his sixth save, including a 5-for-5 performance since being traded from San Francisco to the Braves in late July.

-The Mets nicked Melancon for a run on a double by Alonso, a single by J.D.
+The Mets nicked Melancon for a run on a double by Pete Alonso, a single by J.D.
 Davis and an RBI forceout by Todd Frazier.
 Pinch-hitter Wilson Ramos singled with two outs, stretching his hitting streak to career high-tying 19 games, before Panik grounded out.

 Newcomb extended the Braves’ bullpen streak to 25 shutout innings, the most since the team moved from Milwaukee to Atlanta in 1966.
 The prior mark was 24 2/3 innings in 2013.